The Yellow Star: The Persecution of the Jews in Europe 1933–45

-The Yellow Star: The Persecution of the Jews in Europe 1933–45 aka: The Final Solution (Der gelbe Stern - Ein Film über die Judenverfolgung 1933–1945) is a 1980 West German documentary film directed by Dieter Hildebrandt (author) and produced by Producers Bengt von zur Mühlen and Arthur Cohn.
+The Yellow Star: The Persecution of the Jews in Europe 1933–45 aka: The Final Solution (Der gelbe Stern - Ein Film über die Judenverfolgung 1933–1945) is a 1980 West German documentary film directed by Dieter Hildebrandt and produced by Bengt von zur Mühlen and Arthur Cohn.

 Synopsis

-Archival footage from 16 countries briefly presenting some of the important facts, including Hitler's rise to power, about the Nazis persecuting European Jews.
+Archival footage from 16 countries briefly presents some important facts, including Hitler's rise to power and the Nazis persecuting European Jews.

 Accolades

 It was nominated at the 53rd Academy Awards for Best Documentary Feature in 1981.